 Can people with chronic health conditions have COVID-19 vaccines?

-People aged 5 years and older with chronic health conditions can receive a COVID-19 vaccination.
-People with chronic conditions or compromised immune systems are at greater risk of more serious illness if they get COVID-19.
-However, people with certain medical conditions should speak with their healthcare provider for advice on their situation.
+If you are aged 5 years and older with chronic health conditions, you can get COVID-19 vaccination.
+If you have chronic conditions or compromised immune systems, you are at greater risk of more serious illness if you get COVID-19.

 For more information, see the Australian’s Government’s COVID-19 vaccination decision guide for people with immunocompromise.